kovidgoyal/kitty/docs/support.rst

 <https://github.com/kovidgoyal/kitty/graphs/contributors>`_.

-You can choose to make either a one-time payment via PayPal or become a *patron* of kitty development via the Patreon or Liberapay services
+You can choose to make either a one-time payment via PayPal or become a *patron* of kitty development via one of the services below:
-below:

 .. raw:: html